Towards Embodied Agentic AI: Review and Classification of LLM- and VLM-Driven Robot Autonomy and Interaction: Approaches to LLMs/VLMs/VLAs and AI Agents in Robotics

 We propose a taxonomy to classify the work to date based on the way that large language or foundation models are integrated into robotic systems.
 Instead of focusing on the role, use case or type of model, our objective here is to classify the integration from a conceptual and interaction point of view.

 To that end, we propose the existence of, currently, four main directions in which foundation models are integrated into robotic systems: (i) \textit{protocol} integration, where the focus is on using the model as a \textit{translator} between protocols (e.g., user input to predefined toolset); (ii) \textit{interface} integration, where the focus is to provide an interactive approach connecting user, robotic system and the environment; (iii) \textit{orchestration-oriented} integration, where the model is in charge of managing resources, tools or subsystems; and (iv) \textit{direct} or \textit{embedded} integration, where the model acts as a perception or control policy, either end-to-end, or as a specific subsystem.
 These approaches are illustrated in Fig.~\ref{fig:concept}.
-We also classify a selection of representative works based on their integration approach in Table~\ref{tab:classification}.
+Table~\ref{tab:integration_comparison} also provides a summary of the principal aspects and differences within this categorization.
+In addition, we classify a selection of representative works based on their integration approach in Table~\ref{tab:classification}.